Phil Bouvier Family Centre

 In 2002, a group of researchers led by Clyde Hertzman released a report on the Community Asset Mapping Project, comparing the early child development of children in different parts of Vancouver.
 The report confirmed that “the determinants of success in early child development are to be found in the environments where children grow up, live, and learn.”
 The researchers found, not surprisingly, that children in inner city neighbourhoods were less likely to have successful physical, emotional, cognitive and social development.

-In 2004, a childcare centre came up for sale in Strathcona, the neighbourhood where children had been shown to be most at risk.
-A coalition of childcare providers came to Central City Foundation with a proposal that CCF purchase the building, not only to save the childcare spaces, but also to create a space for a whole new concept: a service hub for neighbourhood families.
+In 2004, a childcare centre came up for sale in Strathcona, the neighbourhood where children have been shown to be most at risk.
+A coalition of childcare providers came to Central City Foundation with a proposal that CCF purchase the building and create an Indigenous Early Years childcare space that would be a service hub to provide wraparound support for inner city children and their families.

 This project was made possible thanks to the many generous donors to Central City Foundation and our funding partners, the Ministry of Children and Family Development, the City of Vancouver, Vancouver Agreement, Vancouver Foundation, Vancouver Sun Children’s Fund, Vancity, Victoria Foundation, The Christopher Foundation and CIBC.